Geriatric Research Education and Clinical Center (GRECC)

 GRECC Education Programs Offer Value to Veterans, Trainees, and Providers

-These are a small sample of the many Education efforts currently underway in VHA’s Geriatrics Research, Education, and Clinical Centers.
+These are a small sampling of initiatives from among the many Clinical Activities currently underway in VHA’s Geriatrics Research, Education, and Clinical Centers (GRECCs).